Dense, chewy Homemade Bagels sprinkled with seeds make for a marvelous breakfast or brunch treat smeared with cream cheese, butter or jam.

 - High gluten flour is what many pizzerias use for their pizza dough, so if you have a local restaurant that you frequent, they might sell you some.

 - Make sure your yeast is fresh.
 Check the date on the package before you start.
 When you mix the yeast with the water and sugar, it should get creamy (warm water will cause the yeast to have a more obvious reaction, but this recipe calls for tepid water).
 Tepid water is about 105 degrees F., slightly warmer than body temperature.
-Most yeast breads use water that’s 110-120 degrees.
+Most yeast bread use water that’s 110-120 degrees.

 - An egg white wash gives your bagels a nice sheen, plus it is the glue to help your seed toppings stick.